nauarchus/AGLDTcatss/README.md

 The GLAUx corpus was described in this earlier article:

 > Keersmaekers, Alek (2021): The GLAUx corpus: methodological issues in designing a long-term, diverse, multi-layered corpus of Ancient Greek. *Proceedings of the 2nd International Workshop on Computational Approaches to Historical Language Change 2021*, 39–50.
-Online: Association for Computational Linguistics. doi:10.18653/v1/2021.lchange-1.6.
+Online: Association for Computational Linguistics. doi [10.18653/v1/2021.lchange-1.6](https://doi.org/10.18653/v1/2021.lchange-1.6).

 To cite this repository specifically, and/or to access its archival version on Zenodo, see: